Transgender people in sports: United Kingdom

-Under the Equality Act 2010, discrimination based on sex or gender reassignment is illegal, but certain sporting activities may be exempt if transgender athletes competing would put cisgender athletes at an unfair disadvantage or be unsafe to others.
-The UK Equality and Human Rights Commission cautions that "limiting or modifying access to, or excluding a trans person from, the separate or single-sex service of the gender in which they present will be unlawful if you cannot show such action is a proportionate means of achieving a legitimate aim.
-This applies whether or not the person has a Gender Recognition Certificate."
+Under the Equality Act 2010, discrimination based on sex or gender reassignment is illegal unless a proportional means of achieving a legitimate aim such as safety or fair competition, and current Equality and Human Rights Commission guidance makes clear that “Any sex-based rules or arrangements relating to participation in a gender-affected activity should be applied on the basis of biological sex.
+Therefore, trans people should not be included in single-sex or separate-sex competitions for the sex with which they identify.”

 United States

 In August 2011, the National Collegiate Athletic Association Office of Inclusion published the NCAA Inclusion of Transgender Student-Athletes resource outlining their best practices and policies for the inclusion for transgender student-athletes.
-This policy permits transgender athletes who are not using hormone therapy to continue to participate on the team that corresponds to their assigned sex at birth.
-A trans man student-athlete may participate on either a men's or women's team, unless receiving testosterone, in which case he may only compete on a men's team; athletes receiving doses of testosterone as a part of their transition must apply for a medical exemption through the league, as testosterone is considered a banned substance in the NCAA.
-A trans woman student-athlete is not permitted to compete on a women's team until after one year of testosterone suppression treatment.
+This policy had permitted transgender athletes who were not using hormone therapy to continue to participate on the team that corresponded to their assigned sex at birth.
+A trans man student-athlete could have participated on either a men's or women's team, unless receiving testosterone, in which case he could only compete on a men's team; athletes receiving doses of testosterone as a part of their transition had to apply for a medical exemption through the league, as testosterone was, and remains a banned substance in the NCAA.
+A trans woman student-athlete was not permitted to compete on a women's team until after one year of testosterone suppression treatment.
 Ongoing monitoring of treatment and written documentation is required for student-athletes undergoing testosterone suppression.

 In December 2024, Texas Attorney General Ken Paxton sued the NCAA, arguing that allowing trans women to compete in women's sporting events was "false, deceptive, and misleading" to attendees.

 On February 5, 2025, Donald Trump signed an executive order titled "Keeping Men Out of Women's Sports", which directs federal agencies and state attorneys general to immediately enforce a prohibition of transgender girls and women from participating in women's sports.

 On February 6, 2025, the NCAA changed its policy to limit college competitions in women's sports to athletes who were assigned female at birth, effective immediately.